Weijo/Autopsy-Autoruns/README.md

 - [ ] Get GUI to display like autoruns
 - [ ] Write Report
 - [ ] ORD

+## Importing python modules into Autopsy
+After opening a case, Tools > Python Module

+Create a folder inside the python_module folder and place your python file there You'll see the ingest module when you do Tool > Run Ingest Module

+## Log location
+Help > Open Log Folder

+Probably not

 ## References
 - Installing Python Module (http://sleuthkit.org/autopsy/docs/user-docs/4.19.2/module_install_page.html)